28ede1/JTracker/README.md

-# Jtracker
+# WIP-project
-An AI-Powered job application tracker/manager
+work in progress